 Calendula can fall victim to powdery mildew, a fungal disease that can be identified by white patches on foliage.
 Remove the affected area of the plant as soon as you notice it and dispose of it to prevent the disease from spreading.

-You can also use the flowers fresh as cake decorations, or add the petals to a fresh salad.
+Calendula is also an edible flower, so you can also use the flowers fresh as cake decorations or add the petals to a fresh salad.

-Here are some of the recipes on Garden Therapy that include Calendula:
+Here are some of the recipes on Garden Therapy that include calendula flowers:

 - Naturally Treat Cuts and Scrapes with this Homemade Calendula Salve